Posted on

 The Problem

-Our GitHub Actions release script was trying to fix @rpath entries using install_name_tool to point to bundled libraries, but the commands were silently failing.
+Turns out our GitHub Actions script was trying to fix @rpath entries with install_name_tool, but those commands were just failing silently.

-Rust binaries don't have enough header padding by default for install_name_tool to modify library paths.
+Rust binaries don't have enough header padding by default for install_name_tool to actually work.

 The Solution